 Do you like our cheerful paper plate sunflower craft?
-It’s a project that will bring warmth and sunshine to your home or classroom and is easy enough for kids of all ages.
+It’s a project that will bring warmth and sunshine to your home or classroom.

 This sunflower craft could be great for both Summer or Autumn — sunflowers bloom in both of those seasons.
 I was inspired by the lovely display of sunflowers in my Mum’s garden (which lasted about two days before the cockatoos came and ate them all!).